mmai/vim-markdown-wiki/README.md

 Installation
 -------------

- Copy the ftplugin/mkd_wiki.vim file into the $HOME/.vim/ftplugin/ directory or add the line `Bundle 'mmai/vim-markdown-wiki'` in your .vimrc if you use *Vundle* or a similar plugin manager
+ Add the line `Bundle 'mmai/vim-markdown-wiki'` in your .vimrc if you use *Vundle* or a similar plugin manager Or copy the after/ftplugin/mkd_wiki.vim file into the $HOME/.vim/after/ftplugin/ directory

 Usage
 -----